jpdevries/makeanico/README.md

 ![](http://j4p.us/2w051H3o2D08/prefs.gif)

+### Import
+One of the thing I discovered through this process is that accessibility is a universal topic.
+It isn't just about screen readers and HTML.
+Accessibility applies to everything.
+I consider the import features not just power user features but accessibility features as well.
+They allow people to access their art quicker if they already have something prepared that they would like to import.
+This means less interaction with the UI.

 ### Keyboard Friendly
 Similar to accessibility, most of the keyboard considerations are provided by web standards and the browser.
 I didn't have to write any code for you to be able to easily jump around from cell to cell, input to input, or widget to widget.
 The semantics of the document provide that.
 Nevertheless, there are a few considerations and shortcuts I did&nbsp;make.